 Aunt Petunias Pudding Recipe from Harry Potter

+Aunt Petunias Pudding Recipe from Harry Potter!
+That is right!
 Today I’m going to teach you how to make the famous Aunt Petunias Pudding cake from Harry Potter!
-This is the same cake that was featured in the second film: Harry Potter and the chamber of Secrets.
+This is the same cake that was featured in the second film: Harry Potter and the Chamber of Secrets.
 Before Dobby smashed it and got Harry in trouble…

 It’s made up of delicious light vanilla sponge, filled with chocolate ganache and decorated with buttercream and cherries.
 Perfect for your next Dinner party when you’re trying to impress your husbands work boss right?

-My favourite thing about this cake?
+My favorite thing about Aunt Petunias Pudding cake from Harry Potter?
 It looks exactly like the cake from the movie!
 I’m really proud of that.
 When I was all finished, I stepped back and was super proud of what I had created.
 And trust me, there are maybe 2 or 3 photos of this cake on google so there wasn’t much to work with, and I don’t own the movie so I couldn’t go off that either.

-The flavours here were very deliberate.
-Plain, unimaginative flavours.
+The flavors here were very deliberate.
+Plain, unimaginative flavors.
 I mean vanilla and chocolate are delicious.
 But if Aunt Petunia was making a cake, you better believe it’s plain vanilla.

 However, I do believe the actual cake from the film is supposed to be some sort of meringue and whipped cream concoction.